 Nine of her colleagues walked out in support of her that day, beginning a strike that would last for two years and nine months.
 The more the strikers learned about life in South Africa, the more determined they became not to give in.

-This RTÉ News report by Maggie O'Kane explains the apartheid regime in South Africa as a background to the Dunnes Stores strike.
-Her report shows the shanty conditions in the townships where 3.5 million black South Africans have been forced to live.
-O'Kane meets Manning and her shop steward Karen Gearon on the picket line outside the Henry St branch of Dunnes in Dublin.
-Anthony Bolger, a shopkeeper who refuses to stock South African goods, admires them, but they don’t get the same sympathy from the Moore St traders.
+RTÉ News explains the background to the apartheid regime in South Africa as a background to the Dunnes Stores strike.
+The report shows the shanty conditions in the townships where 3.5 million black South Africans have been forced to live.
+Mary Manning and her shop steward Karen Gearon are on the picket line outside the Henry Street branch of Dunnes Stores in Dublin.
+Anthony Bolger, a shopkeeper who refuses to stock South African goods, admires them, but they do not get the same sympathy from the Moore Street traders.